 Who Owns Young Living Oils?

-Gary Young is the creator and owner of Young Living Oils.
-Born in Idaho in 1949, Gary Young was a debatable figure even prior to founding the business that now has his name.
+Gary Young, the creator and owner of Young Living Oils, was born in Idaho in 1949.
+Even before founding the business that now bears his name, he was a debatable figure.

-Gary Young has been the subject of many public debates over the past decades.
+Gary Young has been involved in numerous public debates over the past decades.

-By depicting himself as a doctor, and also typically asserting to be one, he attracted determined people into these schemes.
+By falsely presenting himself as a doctor, he deceived vulnerable individuals into these schemes.

-However, in spite of his passing, the business he established has actually stayed questionable and is a topic of lots of allegations.
-So is Young Living an illegal pyramid scheme?
-Let’s find out in the next section of my Young Living MLM review!
+Is Young Living an illegal pyramid scheme?
+Let’s explore that in the next section of my Young Living MLM review!

 Related Review: Is Forever Living a Scam?